rshelar21/react-storybook-infigon/README.md

 # React + TypeScript + Vite

-## To run this project use following commands
+## To run this project use the following commands
 npm i
 npm run storybook